CATs: Cost Aggregation Transformers for Visual Correspondence: Methodology

 As shown in~\figref{fig:my_label}, we first feed the augmented correlation map to the aforementioned Transformer aggregator.
 Then we transpose the output, swapping the pair of dimensions in order to concatenate with the embedded feature from the other image, and feed into the subsequent another aggregator.
 Note that we share the parameters of the Transformer aggregators to obtain reciprocal scores.
 Formally, we define the whole process as following:

 where $\mathcal{C}^\mathrm{T}{(i,j)}=\mathcal{C}{(j,i)} $ denotes swapping the pair of dimensions corresponding to the source and target images; $\mathcal{S}$ denotes the intermediate correlation map before swapping the axis.
-Note that NC-Net~\cite{rocco2018neighbourhood} proposed a similar procedure, separately processing the correlation map and its transposed version and adding the outputs, which produces a correlation map invariant to the particular order of the input images.
+Note that NC-Net~\cite{rocco2018neighbourhood} proposed a similar procedure, but instead of processing serially, they separately process the correlation map and its transposed version and add the outputs, which is designed to produce a correlation map invariant to the particular order of the input images.
 Unlike this, we process the correlation map serially, first aggregating one pair of dimensions and then further aggregating with respect to the other pair.
-In this way, the subsequent attention layer is given more consistent matching scores as an input, allowing further reduction of inconsistent matching scores. \paragraph{Residual Connection.} At the initial phase when the correlation map is fed into the Transformers, noisy score maps are inferred due to randomly-initialized parameters, which could complicate the learning process.
+In this way, the subsequent attention layer is given more consistent matching scores as an input, allowing further reduction of inconsistent matching scores.
+We include an ablation study to justify our choice in Section~\ref{sec:4.4} \paragraph{Residual Connection.} At the initial phase when the correlation map is fed into the Transformers, noisy score maps are inferred due to randomly-initialized parameters, which could complicate the learning process.
 To stabilize the learning process and provide a better initialization for the matching, we employ the residual connection.
 Specifically, we enforce the cost aggregation networks to estimate the residual correlation by adding residual connection around aggregation networks.